guichristovao/app-startup/README.md

 Also known as [skeleton screen](https://www.lukew.com/ff/entry.asp?1797).
 It shows a content placeholder while network-based data is being fetched, instead of displaying a blank screen or a default loading animation.

 This was done using [Accompanist-placeholder](https://github.com/google/accompanist/tree/main/placeholder-material), a library for Jetpack Compose.

+As recommended [here](https://developer.android.com/guide/topics/ui/splash-screen/migrate#remove_the_custom_splash_screen_activity) and [here](https://developer.android.com/docs/quality-guidelines/build-for-billions/connectivity#network-arch), the placeholder is most likely to be shown only when a user opens the app for the first time.
+The next time this user returns to the app, we can show a cached content while a more recent content is loaded.

 # Tests
 :construction: